pixelwatt/method-gallery/README.md

 This plugin adds filterable galleries to WordPress, called via shortcode.
 CMB2 and a Bootstrap 5 theme are required.

+## v2.0.0-beta3

+This release changes the location of the swiper arrows in markup output.

 ---

 ## v2.0.0-beta2